 Enough with the knee!

 Once considered a great unifier of American society, NFL football suddenly became a political and social divider in the summer of 2016.
 That’s when Colin Kaepernick first sat during the national anthem to protest ongoing police brutality and the overall oppression of black people in America.
 Faster than you can say “Hut!” his sitting turned into kneeling, which turned into sustained (and often vitriolic) nationwide debates about race, police brutality, 1st amendment rights, and patriotism.
-NFL coaches, managers, sponsors and even two US presidents have all weighed in, for better or for worse.
-Though he admirably raised important issues, fans didn’t appreciate how his way of doing so affected the game.
+NFL coaches, managers, sponsors and even two US presidents all weighed in, for better or for worse.
+Controversy continued even after the NFL passed a revised policy that mandates that players on the sidelines must stand for the national anthem or otherwise wait in the locker room.
+Fast forward to 2020, post-George Floyd riots (or, more accurately, because of them), and we see a more accepting, more socially and racially sensitive NFL.

-The result?
-A nationwide poll last year showed that 19% of professional football fans have lost interest in the NFL.
-Among them, 24% say political issues have caused them to turn away, with 17% specifically blaming Kaepernick and his national anthem protest.
+However, before arriving at this more compassionate and socially aware cornerstone, a 2017 nationwide poll showed that 19% of professional football fans lost interest in the NFL.
+Among them, 24% said political issues caused them to turn away, with 17% specifically blaming Kaepernick and his national anthem protest.
 For many, NFL games – and post-game analyses – no longer provide an escape from draining politics but have turned into an unwelcome extension of it.

 Long before Colin Kaepernick took a knee, the NFL was dealing with another scandal involving a number of its players perpetrating domestic abuse.
-Since 2000, at least 84 NFL players have been arrested for domestic violence.
+The latest headlines show the Patriots’ receiver, Antonio Brown being accused of multiple incidents of alleged sexual assault.
+He is by no means the only one.
 In the summer of 2014, after being accused of mishandling the infamous Ray Rice incident, in which the Baltimore Ravens player was caught on video beating his then-fiancé, NFL Commissioner Roger Goodell announced a new league policy to punish any player involved in domestic violence or sexual assault with a six-game suspension without pay.
 However, it was inconsistently reinforced, and even updated in 2016 with more loopholes.
 Since then, the NFL appears to have softened its stance, enforcing the six-game suspension against only two of 18 players publicly linked to domestic violence allegations.
 In response to its inconsistent and flippant attitude toward stemming domestic violence, fans (24% of those surveyed) are abandoning the NFL.

 There’s no greater game